awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-overview.md

 The collection type that you choose depends on the kind of data that you plan to ingest into the collection, and how you plan to query it\.
 You can't change the collection type after you create it\.

 The collection types have the following notable **differences**:
-+ For *search* collections, all data is stored in hot storage to ensure fast query response times\. *Time series* collections use a combination of hot and warm caches, where the most recent data is kept in the hot cache to optimize query response times for more frequently accessed data\.
++ For *search* and *vector search* collections, all data is stored in hot storage to ensure fast query response times\. *Time series* collections use a combination of hot and warm caches, where the most recent data is kept in the hot cache to optimize query response times for more frequently accessed data\.
-+ For *time series* collections, you can't index by custom document ID\.
++ For *time series* and *vector search* collections, you can't index by custom document ID or update by upsert requests\.
 This operation is reserved for search use cases\.
+You can update by document ID instead\.
 For more information, see [Supported OpenSearch API operations and permissions](serverless-genref.md#serverless-operations)\.
++ For *search* and *time series* collections, you can't use k\-NN type indexes\.

 ## Pricing for OpenSearch Serverless<a name="serverless-pricing"></a>